 - Review food requirement for each medication, and assess whether the patient adheres to the requirement.

-- Consider therapeutic drug monitoring (TDM) if pharmacokinetic drug-drug interactions or impaired drug absorption leading to decreased ARV exposure is suspected (see also Exposure-Response Relationship and Therapeutic Drug Monitoring).
+- Consider therapeutic drug monitoring if pharmacokinetic drug-drug interactions or impaired drug absorption leading to decreased ARV exposure is suspected (see also Exposure-Response Relationship and Therapeutic Drug Monitoring).

-Managing Virologic Failure
+Managing Virologic Failure in Different Clinical Scenarios

 Second-Line Regimen Failure and Beyond

-Multidrug resistance without treatment options allowing for full virologic suppression.
-Use of currently available ARVs has resulted in a dramatic decline in the number of patients who have few treatment options because of multi-class drug resistance.50,51 Despite this progress, there remain patients who have experienced toxicities and/or developed resistance to all or most currently available drugs.
-If maximal virologic suppression cannot be achieved, the goals of ART will be to preserve immunologic function, prevent clinical progression, and minimize increasing resistance to drug classes that may eventually include new drugs that may be important for future regimens.
+- Multidrug resistance without fully active ART options: Use of currently available ARVs has resulted in a dramatic decline in the number of patients who have few treatment options because of multiclass drug resistance.50,51 Despite this progress, there remain patients who have experienced toxicities and/or developed resistance to all or most currently available drugs.
+If maximal virologic suppression cannot be achieved, the goals of ART will be to preserve immunologic function, prevent clinical progression, and minimize increasing resistance which may compromise future regimens.
 Consensus on the optimal management of these patients is lacking.
-If resistance to NNRTIs, T20, EVG or RAL are identified, there is rarely a reason to continue these drugs, as there is little evidence that keeping them in the regimen helps delay disease progression (BII).
-Moreover, continuing these drugs, in particular INSTIs, may allow for further increasing resistance and within-class cross resistance that may limit future treatment options.
-It should be noted that even partial virologic suppression of HIV RNA to >0.5 log10 copies/mL from baseline correlates with clinical benefits.50,52 Cohort studies provide evidence that continuing therapy, even in the presence of viremia and the absence of CD4 count increases, reduces the risk of disease progression.53 Other cohort studies suggest continued immunologic and clinical benefits with even modest reductions in HIV RNA levels.54,55 However, all these potential benefits must be balanced with the ongoing risk of accumulating additional resistance mutations.
-In general, adding a single fully active ARV to the regimen isnot recommended because of the risk of rapid development of resistance (BII).
+If resistance to NNRTIs, T20, DTG, EVG, or RAL are identified, there is rarely a reason to continue these drugs, as there is little evidence that keeping them on the regimen helps delay disease progression (BII).
+Moreover, continuing these drugs, in particular INSTIs, may allow for increasing resistance and within-class cross resistance that may limit future treatment options.
+It should be noted that even partial virologic suppression of HIV RNA to >0.5 log10 copies/mL from baseline correlates with clinical benefit.50,52 Cohort studies provide evidence that continuing therapy, even in the presence of viremia and the absence of CD4 cell count increases, reduces the risk of disease progression.53 Other cohort studies suggest continued immunologic and clinical benefits with even modest reductions in HIV RNA levels.54,55 However, these potential benefits must be balanced with the ongoing risk of accumulating additional resistance mutations.
+In general, adding a single fully active ARV to the regimen is not recommended because of the risk of rapid development of resistance (BII).
 Patients with ongoing detectable viremia who lack sufficient treatment options to construct a fully suppressive regimen may be candidates for research studies or expanded access programs or may qualify for single-patient access to an investigational new drug as specified in Food and Drug Administration regulations: http://www.fda.gov/AboutFDA/CentersOffices/OfficeofMedicalProductsandTobacco/ CDER/ucm163982.htm.
 Information about two agents that are in late-stage clinical studies, ibalizumab and fostemsavir, can be found at https://aidsinfo.nih.gov/drugs/511/ibalizumab/0/professional and https:// aidsinfo.nih.gov/drugs/508/fostemsavir/0/professional. •

-August 2015 - Feedback
+June 2018 - Feedback

 In heavily treatment-experienced patients, where treatment options are limited by drug resistance, toxicities or other issues, enrolment in a clinical trial of a new antiretroviral agent (if available), or use of an agent not yet Therapeutic Goods Administration (TGA) approved for marketing but available through the Special Access Scheme, can be considered.

 Treatments not currently licensed in Australia, or for which an application for reimbursement through the Pharmaceutical Benefits Scheme (PBS) is not currently approved, may be available through access mechanisms such as the Special Access Scheme, or compassionate use programs, or through discussions with relevant pharmaceutical manufacturers.
 In the vast majority of cases an ART that is fully suppressive can be devised.
 Expert input should be sought in these highly experienced patients where suppression cannot be achieved.

 Eligibility criteria for these programs vary for individual agents.
 Information about current access programs may be obtained by contacting the relevant sponsor company and/or manufacturer.

-August 2015 - Feedback
+June 2018 - Feedback

 In an antiretroviral experienced patient, who has experienced virological failure after at least one antiretroviral regimen, and who has no darunavir associated mutations or other major PI mutations on resistance testing, darunavir may be used as 800 mg with ritonavir 100 mg once daily in combination with other antiretroviral drugs.
 If there has been more than one episode of virological failure with PI based regimens, it would be prudent to use darunavir 600 mg combined with ritonavir 100 mg twice daily.

 Patients who are currently virologically suppressed; have not failed more than one PI containing regimen and have no prior evidence of darunavir associated mutations may be switched to once daily darunavir (800mg + 100mg ritonavir) in an attempt to simplify the antiretroviral therapy regimen or improve lipids.
 Cobicistat boosted darunavir is available as a single pill and is considered bioequivalent to DRV/r although lacks the original clinical trial data of DRV/r in treatment experienced patients.

 Arribas JR, et al. HIV Med.
 2012;13:398-405.

-August 2015 - Feedback
+June 2018 - Feedback